AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/09-UserInteractionWebApp.md

 1. Create a new DTO to respond to the queue message

-    In the LicensePlateDataModels, add another class
+    In the Models folder for the web project, add a new class

     ```text
     LicensePlateQueueMessageData.cs